supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 >**Hint:** This lab involves entering many KQL scripts into Microsoft Sentinel.
 The scripts were provided in a file at the beginning of this lab.
 An alternate location to download them is:  https://github.com/MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/tree/master/Allfiles

-## Deploy Azure Sentinel Workspace.

-In this task, you will create an Azure Sentinel workspace.

-3. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.

-4. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

-5. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

-6. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.

-7. Select **+ Create**.

-8. Next, select **+ Create a new workspace**.

-**Note** First, you create a new Log Analytics Workspace.
-If you have already created a Log Analytics workspace, select the workspace.

-9. Select your proper Subscription.

-10. Select the **Create New** link for the Resource Group and enter a new resource group name of your choosing.

-11. Under Instance details in the name field enter a name for your choosing for the Log Analytics Workspace.

-**Note:** This name will also be the Azure Sentinel workspace name.

-12. Select the region that is appropriate for you.
-The appropriate region may default or your instructor may have specific advice on which region to select.

-13. Select **Review + Create**.

-14. Select **Create**.
-Wait for the new Log Analytics workspace to appear in the list on the Add Azure Sentinel to a workspace page.
-This may take a minute.

-16. Select the newly created workspace when it appears, then select **Add**.

 ### Task 1: Access the KQL testing area.

 In this task, you will access a Log Analytics environment where you can practice writing KQL statements.